AlirezaEtezad/PyLearn/24-thread/readme.md

 This app will change the videos in mp4 to audios in mp3.

 #### Usage
-Just add your videos into video folder
+Just add your videos into video folder.

-First install requiremnets:
+Install requiremnets:
 ```
 pip install -r requiremnts.txt
 ```